Skip to nav Skip to content

 Other initiatives to progress the treatment of endometrial cancer include exploring ways to detect it before symptoms develop, including studying genetic risk factors and new biomarkers.
 Treatment methods, such as using molecular subtypes to determine the best treatment options, employing targeted therapies, and testing treatment combinations, also allow us to advance our understanding and standard of care for endometrial cancer.

-To refer a patient with a gynecologic cancer or with suspicious tumor finding, please complete our online form or contact a physician liaison for assistance.
+To refer a patient with gynecologic cancer or with a suspicious tumor finding, please complete our online form or contact a physician liaison for assistance.
 As part of our efforts to shorten referral times as much as possible, online referrals are typically responded to within 24 - 48 hours.